-The UP Summit XC2 has not been tested for use with any kind of engine.
-If you wish to fly your UP Summit XC2 with a motor please get in touch with the manufacturer of the engine unit, with UP International GmbH and with the governing body for ultralight flying in your area, to check on certification of this configuration.
+The UP Trango XC2 has not been tested for use with any kind of engine.
+If you wish to fly your UP Trango XC2 with a motor please get in touch with the manufacturer of the engine unit, with UP International GmbH and with the governing body for ultra-light flying in your area, to check the latest certification status of this configuration.